borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 }
 ```

 As this element is set to create a dark overlay, the `div` is given a properly dark `background-color`.
 Opacity is also initialized to 0, as to hide the element by default.
-By altering this value it is possible to assess how the `div` creates the dark overlay intended for the effect.
+By manually altering this value it is already possible to assess how the `div` creates the dark overlay intended for the effect.

 ```CSS
 .dark-overlay {